Information updated August 2014

 - Household and close contacts of persons who are at risk of getting seriously ill with influenza.

 - Household and close contacts of babies younger than 6 months of age.

-- Members of households expecting babies during the flu season.
+- Members of households expecting babies.

 - Individuals providing regular childcare to children up to 59 months of age (under 5 years old) either in or out of the home.

-- Students in health sciences (human and animal).
+- Health sciences students (human and animal).

 Who should not get the vaccine?

 Those who have recently had a mild illness, with or without fever, can still get the influenza vaccine.

 - Babies younger than 6 months old cannot get the vaccine.

 - Persons with a past history of a severe allergic reaction to a previous influenza vaccine or any component of an influenza vaccine should discuss their situation with a public health nurse, their physician or nurse practitioner.